 Let your imagination run wild.
-Homemade gifts, food gifts and free gifts can be a refreshing and creative alternative to high street or online purchases.
+Homemade craft items or food can be a refreshing and creative alternative to high-street or online purchases.
 Giving your promise to do something nice will probably be seen as special too.

 6. Homemade gifts

 You can make use of what you already have, with these beautiful origami Christmas models or make your own candles in bespoke containers, like old tea-cups.
-Websites such as All About You have oodles of Christmas craft ideas, or see some of our favourite craft and gift ideas on Pinterest.
+Websites such as Prima have oodles of Christmas craft ideas, or see some of our favourite craft and gift ideas on Pinterest.

 7. Food gifts

 Sweets, biscuits and preserves can all make fabulous Christmas presents, especially with some creative packaging.
 To make the most of your pantry and garden, Alys Fowler’s book Abundance is a wonderful resource.
-In it you can find recipes for things like jams and pickles which you can make months before Christmas.
+In it you can find recipes for things like jams and pickles, which you can make months before Christmas.

 The BBC Goodfood website and Delicious Magazine are both packed with sweet and savoury recipes for gifts.
-If you're baking with the kids, why not try traditional favourites such as ginger bread men, which are great fun to decorate.
+If you're baking with the kids, why not try traditional favourites such as gingerbread men?
+They're great fun to decorate.